Division of Campus Life

 Consultation and Advice

-If you have experienced discrimination or harassment, there are a variety of resources available to assist you.
+If you believe you have experienced discrimination or harassment, or behavior occurring on the basis of your identity, there are a variety of resources available to assist you.
 Anyone may contact the Office of Equity Compliance and Reporting to request a consultation.
 Talking with us does not obligate you to file a report; investigations do not begin unless and until a written formal complaint is filed.
-Email equity_reporting@brown.edu, call 401-863-1800 or report an incident through the Bias, Discrimination and Harassment Incident Reporting Form.
+Email equity_reporting@brown.edu, call 401-863-1800 or use the Discrimination and Harassment Reporting Form.

 Laws, Policies and Procedures

-The Office of Equity Compliance and Reporting in the Division of Campus Life oversees Brown's compliance with University policies and various civil rights laws designed to protect all community members from discrimination and harassment.
+The Office of Equity Compliance and Reporting oversees Brown's compliance with University policies and various civil rights laws designed to protect all community members from discrimination and harassment.

 Title VI of the Civil Rights Act of 1964 prohibits discrimination against any person based on race, color, national origin or membership in a protected class under any program or activity receiving federal financial assistance.